What is a Single-Member LLC?

 State taxes are pass-through taxes.
 The only difference between paying federal and state income taxes will be the forms you need to file.

 Some states require LLCs to pay a special business tax.
-This tax is usually called a franchise tax, but can also be a "Business Excise Tax" or a "Privilege Tax.".
-This tax can either act as a yearly fee with a flat amount, or it can be a percentage of the business like any other tax.
+This tax is usually called a franchise tax, but can also be a "Business Excise Tax" or a "Privilege Tax."
+This tax can either act as an annual fee with a flat amount, or it can be a percentage of the business like any other tax.

 If you are selling a product or service, you will most likely have to pay sales tax.
 See our sales tax guide so you can learn everything you need to know about collecting sales and use tax.